SosnaPL/AimTraining/README.md

 This one responds for inverted circle size scaling.

 ## HP(Health points)
-Simply how many times u can miss circles until you lose.
+Simply how many times u can miss until you lose.

 # Scoreboard: